luismec90/customer-support-agent/README.md

 <!-- @format -->

+# AI-Powered Customer Support Agent (Dial-in)

+This project demonstrates how to create a voice chatbot that can receive phone calls and handle customer requests.

-> 🎉 **Live Demo – Call Now:** **+1&nbsp;209-266-6917**
+> 🎉 **Live Demo – Call: +1&nbsp;209-266-6917**
 >
 > If you're looking to launch or scale a voice chat solution, let's connect: **luismontoya3141@gmail.com**

-# AI-Powered Customer Support Agent (Dial-in)

-This project demonstrates how to create a voice bot that can receive phone calls via Dailys PSTN capabilities to enable voice conversations.

 ## How It Works

 1. Daily receives an incoming call to your phone number.
 2. Daily calls your webhook server (`/start` endpoint).
-3. The server creates a Daily room with dial-in capabilities
+3. The server creates a Daily room with dial-in capabilities.
-4. The server starts the bot process with the room details
+4. The server starts the bot process with the room details.
-5. The caller is put on hold with music
+5. The caller is put on hold with music.
-6. The bot joins the Daily room and signals readiness
+6. The bot joins the Daily room and signals readiness.
-7. Daily forwards the call to the Daily room
+7. Daily forwards the call to the Daily room.
-8. The caller and the bot are connected, and the bot handles the conversation
+8. The caller and the bot are connected, and the bot handles the conversation.

 ## Prerequisites

-- A Daily account with an API key
+- Pipecat account
 - An OpenAI API key for the bot's intelligence
 - A Cartesia API key for text-to-speech